-vi Annex VI - Prevention of air pollution from ships
+vi Annex VI - prevention of air pollution from ships

 On 10 October 2008, the IMO adopted the revised Annex VI, which sets out the framework for limiting emissions of nitrogen oxide (NOx), sulphur oxide (SOx) and particulate matter from ship exhausts.
-The framework provides for zones of enhanced limits, 'emission control areas' (ECAs), which can be designated for SOx, NOx or both emissions.
-19 The implementation of the limits has been on a graduated basis since 2012.
+The framework provides for zones of enhanced limits, 'emission control areas' (ECAs), which can be designated for SOx, NOx or both emissions.19 The implementation of the limits has been on a graduated basis since 2012.

 As of 1 January 2020, the limit for sulphur in fuel oil used on board ships operating outside designated ECAs was reduced to 0.5 per cent mass by mass (m/m) (the previous limit outside ECAs was 3.5 per cent m/m).
-Within the IMO-designated ECAs (the Baltic Sea area, the North Sea area, the North American area and the United States Caribbean Sea area) the limit is stricter, at 0.1 per cent m/m.
-The 2020 0.5 per cent m/m sulphur limit was confirmed by the MEPC 70 on 27 October 2016, ending years of uncertainty surrounding the effective date.
+Within the IMO-designated ECAs (the Baltic Sea area, the North Sea area, the North American area and the United States Caribbean Sea area) the limit is stricter, at 0.10 per cent m/m.
+The 2020 0.50 per cent m/m sulphur limit was confirmed by the MEPC 70 on 27 October 2016, ending years of uncertainty surrounding the effective date.

-Enforcement, compliance with and monitoring of the 2020 sulphur limit is the remit and responsibility of states that are a party to MARPOL Annex VI.
-Most ships are expected to use new blends of fuel oil that will be produced to meet the 0.5 per cent sulphur limit in fuel oil or compliant marine gas or diesel oil.20 In 2019, the IMO produced a set of guidelines regarding the technical and safety implications of the new requirement for maximum 0.5 per cent sulphur fuels.
+Enforcement, compliance with and monitoring of the 2020 sulphur limit are the remit and responsibility of states that are a party to MARPOL Annex VI.
+To meet the sulphur regulations, most ships are now using new blends of fuel oil with a very low sulphur content (VLSFO) or compliant marine gas or diesel oil.20 In 2019, the IMO produced a set of guidelines regarding the technical and safety implications of the new requirement for maximum 0.50 per cent sulphur fuels.
 Included within the guidelines is a template for a Fuel Oil Non-Availability Report, to accommodate instances in which compliant fuel is unavailable.
 In addition, a number of shipping, refining, fuel supply and standards organisations have collaborated to produce joint industry guidance on the supply and use of 0.5 per cent sulphur marine fuel, released on 20 August 2019.